E-commerce

 Blog post, guide, FAQ

-Internal linking connects these intents: a “how to maintain X” guide can point to the X product collection and, conversely, a product page can link to a tutorial that reduces returns.
-To structure the catalog on the Shopify side, variants and collections play a key role in the hierarchy of URLs and filters.
+Internal linking connects these intents: a “how to care for X” guide can point to the X product collection and, conversely, a product page can link to a tutorial that reduces returns.
+To structure the catalog on Shopify, variants and collections play a key role in the hierarchy of URLs and filters.

 What Google recommends

-The Search Essentials (formerly "webmaster guidelines") describe the technical and quality requirements for a site to be eligible for indexing and display in Google results.
-They notably cover the absence of spam, content quality, and basic technical signals.
+The Search Essentials (formerly “webmaster guidelines”) describe the technical and quality requirements for a site to be eligible for indexing and display in Google Search results.
+They cover, in particular, the absence of spam, content quality, and basic technical signals.
 The SEO Starter Guide emphasizes patience: the effects of changes are not immediate.

-"Every change you make will take some time to be reflected on Google's side. [...]
-In general, you will probably want to wait a few weeks to assess whether your work has had beneficial effects in Google Search results."
+“Each change you make will take some time to be reflected on Google’s side. […] In general, you will probably want to wait a few weeks to assess whether your work has had beneficial effects in Google search results.”

 Google, SEO Starter Guide

-For commerce, mobile-first indexing means that Google primarily uses the mobile version of content for indexing and ranking: a store that is not very usable on a smartphone starts with a structural disadvantage.
+For e-commerce, mobile-first indexing means that Google primarily uses the mobile version of content for indexing and ranking: a store that is hard to use on smartphones starts with a structural handicap.
 Search Console remains the free reference tool for search performance, indexing, and URL inspection.

 Shopify and e-commerce SEO

-Shopify describes SEO as a lever to increase the store’s visibility in search results and attract buyers who are already looking for products or answers related to the catalog.
-The priorities mentioned in the Shopify SEO and ecommerce SEO best practices guides include optimizing collection and product pages, performance, the richness of descriptions, research into relevant queries, and, depending on the case, structured data and reviews.
+Shopify describes SEO as a lever for increasing the store's visibility in search results and attracting shoppers who are already looking for products or answers related to the catalog.
+The priorities mentioned in the guides Shopify SEO and ecommerce SEO best practices include optimizing collection and product pages, performance, rich descriptions, researching relevant queries, and, depending on the case, structured data and reviews.
 These are not ranking promises: they are areas where most e-commerce sites have room for improvement.

 On the platform side, Shopify generates sitemaps and useful technical mechanisms, but the editorial quality of titles, copy, and internal linking remains under your control.
-Metaobjects and metafields make it possible to enrich templates without blindly duplicating supplier content.
+The metaobjects and metafields make it possible to enrich templates without blindly duplicating supplier content.

 Keyword research and clusters

-List the thematic clusters that cover your actual inventory: product families, use cases, customer problems, and range comparisons.
-For each cluster, distinguish a pillar page (often a collection or a guide) and satellite pages (products, articles).
-Tools such as Google Keyword Planner, Semrush, or Ahrefs help estimate volumes and phrasing, but final validation happens on your ground: seasonality, margin, inventory, and logistics capacity.
+List the thematic clusters that cover your actual inventory: product families, uses, customer problems, range comparisons.
+For each cluster, distinguish a pillar page (often a collection or guide) and satellite pages (products, articles).
+Tools such as Google Keyword Planner, Semrush or Ahrefs help estimate volumes and phrasing, but final validation is done on your own ground: seasonality, margin, stock and logistics capacity.

-Avoid targeting only broad, out-of-reach queries at the beginning: a long tail aligned with products you actually sell often converts better than a page optimized for a massive keyword with no stock or differentiation.
-Document intent in a simple table shared with product and editorial teams to avoid overlap between two URLs that cannibalize each other.
+Avoid targeting only generic out-of-reach queries at the beginning: a long tail aligned with products you actually sell often converts better than a page optimized for a huge keyword without stock or differentiation.
+Document the intents in a simple table shared with the product and editorial teams to avoid duplicates between two URLs that cannibalize each other.

-Also plan for seasonal monitoring: sales, holidays, and launches change queries and the pages that perform.
-The same product page can serve multiple intents depending on the period if you update titles, visuals, and FAQ blocks without mechanically over-optimizing.
+Also plan for seasonal monitoring: sales, holidays and launches change the queries and the pages that perform.
+The same page can serve multiple intents depending on the period if you update titles, visuals and FAQ blocks without mechanically over-optimizing.

 On-page: products, collections, blog

-Each sheet must have a unique title (title tag and H1 consistent with the offer), a description that goes beyond manufacturer copy-paste, and images with descriptive alternative text (accessibility and context for search engines).
-Short, readable URLs, without unnecessary parameter strings, make sharing and human reading easier.
-For reviews and recurring questions, a targeted FAQ block can cover long-tail phrasing, provided it remains factual.
+Each product page must have a unique title (title tag and H1 consistent with the offer), a description that goes beyond copying and pasting from the manufacturer, and images with descriptive alt text (accessibility and context for search engines).
+Short, readable URLs, without an unnecessary parameter string, make sharing and human reading easier.
+For reviews and recurring questions, a targeted FAQ block can cover long-tail phrasing as long as it stays factual.

 Collections and navigation

-Collection pages are frequent entry pages: a clear title, useful introductory text (selection criteria, size guide, care), and understandable filter navigation improve both UX and semantic coverage.
-Make sure filters do not create an explosion of duplicate URLs: depending on your theme, canonicalization rules or choices of indexable parameters deserve an audit.
+Collection pages are frequent landing pages: a clear title, a useful introductory text (selection criteria, size guide, care instructions), and understandable filter navigation improve both UX and semantic coverage.
+Make sure the filters do not create an explosion of duplicate URLs: depending on your theme, canonicalization rules or indexable parameter choices deserve an audit.

 Blog and guides

 Informational content attracts visitors in the research phase.
 Link them to transactional pages with explicit anchors.
-AI can help structure briefs or article outlines, but human proofreading remains essential to avoid generic content.
-For an overall view of optimization levers, see also AI and SEO.
+The AI can help structure briefs or article outlines, but human proofreading remains essential to avoid generic content.
+For a broader view of the levers, also see AI and SEO.

 Element